LAHumphreys/ELf64-Linker/Libraries/libArchive/README.md

 ### Usage
 1) Creating the object initialises it and parses the library:
-// file is some BinaryReader object
+    // file is some binary reader object
     Archive arc = Archive(file);
 2) You can now access individual files: for( int i=0; i< arc.Count(); i++ ) {